homai-org/codex-spec/README.md

   - Create the implementation plan and extract tasks to `.codex-specs/<spec>/tasks.json`
 - `execute <task-id>`:
   - Execute an implementation task with context and plan guidance
+  - Sandbox: writes are enabled by default (workspace-write).
+Use `--read-only` to prevent writes.
+- `tasks`:
+  - List tasks with IDs, titles, phase, and status
 - `execute-phase <phase>`:
   - Execute all tasks in a specific phase
+  - Sandbox: writes enabled by default; pass `--read-only` to prevent writes
 - `status` / `plan-summary`:
   - View progress and plan overview

+Notes:
+- Phase names with spaces must be quoted or escaped when running by phase:
+  - macOS/Linux: `codex-spec execute-phase "Core Features"` or `codex-spec execute-phase Core\ Features`
+  - Windows: `codex-spec execute-phase "Core Features"`
+- Spec directory naming: defaults to AI-chosen snake_case slug with date prefix (`YYYY-MM-DD_name_of_the_spec`).
+Override with `--title "your_slug"`.

 ## Project Files